kope-kope/StormGdocs/api.md

 ```
 <!-- tabs:end -->

-## Change Investor Status
+## Change Status
+***
 *PUT* `/partners/investor/status/:id`

-Activate or Deactivate an investor, set the status to `true` to activate an investor, `false` to deactivate an investor
+As a partner, the investor API allows you to activate or deactivate an investor, set the status to `true` to activate an investor, `false` to deactivate an investor.

 ## Headers
 | Field           | Data type   | Description                         |